-Go to US.03 and load the opposite configuration of what is shown: (example: PM Gearless - load Induction Geared / for PM Geared load Induction Gearless) and save.
+- Go to US.03 and load the opposite configuration of what is shown: (example: PM Gearless - load Induction Geared / for PM Geared load Induction Gearless) and save.
 After this value is saved, go back and load the correct type.
-This does a complete background default on the drive.
+This does a complete background default on the drive. - 2.
+Go to US.03 and choose "Write Configuration to Drive".